 If Applicant is not an individual, provide the state in which the Applicant is organized,      , and the date of organization:

 4. User Security Administrator (USA).
-As defined in Section 16.12, User Security Administrator and Digital Certificates, the USA is responsible for managing the Market Participant’s access to ERCOT’s computer systems through Digital Certificates.
+As defined in Section 16.12, User Security Administrator and Access to MIS, the USA is responsible for managing the Market Participant’s access to ERCOT’s Market Information System (MIS).